dolyebrunson99/CS149Chat/README.md

 Note that you will not be autograded on inference, and this is purely for fun.
 Please also note that the models `shakes1024` and `shakes2048` will not work with the softmax we describe in this writeup due to overflow errors.
 If you wish to have them work, you must implement the "safe" softmax described in class.
 This is completely optional as we will always make sure to give you nice values when grading.

-### What to submit
-* Implement `myFlashAttention` in `module.cpp`.

-* Then, answer the following question in your writeup:
-  * How does the memory usage of Part 4 compare to that of the previous parts?
-Why is this the case?
-  * Notice that the performance of Part 4 is slower than that of the previous parts.
-Have we fully optimized Part 4?
-What other performance improvements can be done?
-Please list them and describe why they would increase performance.

-## Extra Credit: Optimize Further (12 Total Points - 3 Points Per Part)

 ### Vectorize with ISPC Intrinsics
 You may notice that there are many looped-based nondivergent floating point operations.
 This is a great place to use vector intrinsics!
 We have provided ISPC support for you to write you own vectorized functions for things such as matrix multiplication and row sum.
 The repo contains a file titled `module.ispc`.
 Feel free to write your own ISPC functions in here, and compile them with the command:

      ispc -O3 --target=avx2-i32x8 --arch=x86-64 --pic module.ispc -h module_ispc.h -o module_ispc.o

-To enable them in your `module.cpp` file, all you need to simply uncomment the following two lines at the top of the file:

-    #include "module_ispc.h"
-    using namespace ispc;

-### Write-Up Question
-* Please record your speedups with vectorization and your implementations in `writeup.pdf.`

-## Point BreakDown: (100 Total Points + 12 Possible Extra Credit)
-* Implement `fourDimRead`: 1.5 Points
-* Implement `fourDimWrite`: 1.5 Points
-* Implement `myNaiveAttention`: 10 Points
-* Implement `myUnfusedAttentionBlocked`: 20 Points
-* Implement `myFusedAttention`: 25 Points
-* Implement `myFlashAttention`: 35 Points
-* Answer Writeup Questions: 7 Points
-  * 1 Warm-Up Question
-  * 2 Part 2 Questions
-  * 2 Part 3 Questions
-  * 2 Part 4 Questions
-* Extra Credit: Vectorize Parts 1-4: 3 Points Per Part

-## Hand-in Instructions
-Please submit your work using [Gradescope](https://www.gradescope.com/).
-If you are working with a partner please remember to tag your partner on gradescope.

-Please submit your writeup questions in a file `writeup.pdf`.
-REMEMBER to map the pages to questions on gradescope.
-If you did the extra credit, please state so at the end of your writeup as we will manually run these.
-In addition, please record the performance numbers we should expect for each part that you sped up using vectorization.

-* Please submit the following files to Assignment 4 (Code):
-  * module.cpp
-  * module.ispc (if you attempted the extra credit)

-* Please submit your writeup in a file called `writeup.pdf` to Assignment 4 (Write-Up).